Microsoft Graph data connect and Microsoft Search hit general availability

 That’s not the only new feature.
 Microsoft Search can extract paragraphs from documents explicitly related to questions, and it now lets people within companies conduct people searches with incomplete information.
 (For example, “Pat, floor 3” or “John, suite D.”)

 Also forthcoming is zero-query typing, which will surface results the minute the Search box is clicked, and a key-phrase suggestion feature that’ll let users nearly instantly command the app they’re using.
-(For example, beginning to type “acc” in the Word search box will pull up a list of suggested actions like “Accept Revision” and “Accessibility Checker.”)
+(For example, beginning to type “acc” in the search box within Word will pull up a list of suggested actions like “Accept Revision” and “Accessibility Checker.”)
 Meanwhile, personal query histories will become broadly available to Microsoft Search users, and administrators will get access to a list of popular searches for their organizations.

 Microsoft Search began rolling out earlier this year and will come to all Microsoft Office 365 and Office 365 commercial customers by the end of May.
 Third-party app and services connectors will enter preview later this year.